 3. Value independence.

 Provide the example of being a person who thinks for herself and does not follow the crowd just because something is popular.

-While sometimes medication is necessary, Kimball warns against taking medication as a coping method for minor pains and stresses.
+While sometimes medication is necessary, avoid taking medication as a coping method for minor pains and stresses.

 If you do drink, make sure you drink in moderation and never as a coping method for stress.
-Kimball advises to never allow your children to mix, serve, or drink alcoholic beverages.
+And as much as it might get a laugh from friends, never allow your children to mix, serve, or drink alcoholic beverages.

-Teach your children that they will experience both successes and failures in life.
-Share with them your own goals, and then let them know how you are meeting those goals and how you handle any letdowns.
-Let your children know that failures are okay and that they can use their failures as learning experiences.
+Teach your children that they will experience both successes and failures.
+Share your own goals with them, and then let them know how you are meeting those goals and how you’ve handled letdowns.
+Let your children know that failures are OK and that they can use their failures as learning experiences.

-Television, movies, music and even billboard advertisements provide opportunities to talk to your children about numerous subjects: substance abuse, peer pressure, integrity, self-image, and relationships with others.
+Television, movies, music, social media, and even billboard advertisements provide opportunities to talk to your children about all sorts of subjects: substance abuse, peer pressure, integrity, body image, and relationships.